castopulence/truth/README.md

 # truth
-THE TRUTH - but only as far as we see it
+THE TRUTH - but only as far as we see it (so far)

 Published at https://castopulence.org and https://castopulence.org/TRUTH.html.